Saturday, November 24, 2007

 The best photo was of MistyN.
 She was leaning her head on her hands ever so gracefully, listening to the others, and looking both pensive and amused.
 The light on her face and hands was perfect, her hands were just in the right pose - an irresistible sight.

-small (5"x8") drawings, done with Tombow water-based ink pen and light washes.
+Here are the first two attempts - small (5"x8") drawings, done with Tombow water-based ink pen and light washes.

 There's a lot to improve (ahhhhh, hands are so hard to deal with!), but I do like the mood.